dotnet/docs/docs/csharp/tutorials/intro-to-csharp/numbers-in-csharp-local.md

 from the largest possible integer value to the smallest.

 There are other numeric types with different limits and precision that you would use when the `int` type doesn't meet your needs.
-Let's explore those next.
+Let's explore those other types next.

 Once again, let's move the code you wrote in this section into a separate method.
 Name it `TestLimits`.